Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Use multi-origin coffee beans for espresso

-Coffee beans are grown all over in different climates and terrains, which will significantly impact their flavor profiles.
+Coffee beans are grown in various climates and terrains, which significantly impact their flavor profiles.

-Single-origin coffee beans can be troublesome for espresso, as they can change flavors significantly as they age.
+Single-origin coffee beans can be problematic for espresso, as they can significantly alter their flavors as they age.

-Certain regions around the world are known for their high-quality coffee beans: Colombia, Mexico, Ethiopia, Brazil, Kenya, Vietnam, and a few more.
+Certain regions around the world are renowned for their high-quality coffee beans, including Colombia, Mexico, Ethiopia, Brazil, Kenya, Vietnam, and others.

-Just as wines from France, Italy, and Napa Valley have a better reputation due to the regions the grapes are grown in, the coffee origin will have a big impact on the taste of your cup.
+Just as wines from France, Italy, and Napa Valley have a better reputation due to the regions in which the grapes are grown, the origin of the coffee will have a significant impact on the taste of your cup.

-When it comes to picking the right type of beans for your espresso, one of the things you should look out for is flavor consistency.
+When selecting the right type of beans for your espresso, one key consideration is flavor consistency.

-Most coffee experts prefer dark roast beans for their daily shot of espresso.
+Most coffee experts prefer dark roast beans for their daily espresso shots.

-The deep flavors of a dark roast coffee bean tend to go well with milk, so beverages like lattes, macchiatos, cappuccinos, and cortados will taste great when made with dark roast beans.
+The deep flavors of dark roast coffee beans tend to pair well with milk, so beverages like lattesmacchiatoscappuccinos, and cortados will taste great when made with dark roast beans.

 Medium roasted and dark roasted coffee beans next to each other.